 Inside the center are a number of interactive exhibits including full size engines from Rolls Royce and General Electric.
 There is also a flight simulator that visitors can experience and a number of small Boeing experimental airplanes hanging from the ceiling.
 It’s a great place to explore while waiting for your tour to begin or to unwind after the tour.

 To reserve a Boeing Factory Tour simply contact Boeing at 1-800-464-1476 or book online.

 Ticket Prices are for the Boeing Future of Flight Aviation Center only while the Factory Tour remains closed due to the pandemic.

 - Youth age 6-15: $6

 - Boeing employee/retirees: $10

 - Group rates are also available for parties of 15 or more.

-- Boeing Tours and the Future of Flight Aviation Center are open year-round, except for Christmas, New Year’s Day, and Thanksgiving.
+- The Boeing Future of Flight Aviation Center is open year-round, except for Christmas Eve and Christmas Day, New Year’s Eve and New Year’s Day, and Thanksgiving.

 © 2017 Bill De Giulio